OpenMPT/openmpt/installer/packageTemplate/readme.txt

 Uninstallation
 --------------

 An uninstaller is provided.
-Don't worry, it will ask you if you want to keep your personal settings, none of these will be deleted automatically.
+It will ask you if you want to keep your personal settings, none of these will be deleted automatically.
 Custom files that are created by the user (e.g. key bindings) will never be removed.